focalhaus/focal-haus-core-plugin/README.md

 ### Will the Hide Menu Items feature hide menu items for administrators?

 By default, administrators will see all menu items.
-However, with the new admin whitelist feature, you can choose to hide menu items from all admin users except those whose email addresses you've added to the whitelist.
+However, with the admin whitelist feature, you can choose to hide menu items from all admin users except those whose email addresses you've added to the whitelist.

 ### Will removing CPT base slugs cause conflicts with other plugins?